+There are three areas where Italy never disappoints…art, views and food.
 Everyone knows that Italy is responsible for some of the best food in the world.
-Take it from someone who’s lived there, it’s true.
-Although not the place to go if you’re buying into the low-carb craze, Rome has more than it’s fair share of delicious Italian cuisine.
-However, sometimes the sheer amount of restaurants on every block can be overwhelming, especially if you don’t speak any Italian.
-If you’re planning a trip to Rome anytime soon, or just in the mood to make yourself very hungry, check out my guide to eating in Roma!
+And although it’s definitely not the place to go if you’re buying into the low-carb craze, Rome has more than its fair share of delicious Italian cuisine.
+Sometimes the sheer amount of restaurants on every block can be overwhelming, especially if you don’t speak any Italian.
+That’s why I’ve put together a short guide on how to choose the best restaurants in Rome!

 First Some Italian Vocab….

 First and foremost, it can be very challenging to order food in Italy if you don’t speak the language.
-The first couple times I went out to eat in Rome, I think I paid more attention to Google Translate than I did to my friends sitting next to me!
-Here are a few crucial words to know if you plan to restaurant hop in Italy.
+The first couple times I went out to eat in Rome, I used the point and pray method of ordering.
+If you’d like to avoid this terrible method, here are a few crucial words to know for restaurant hopping in Italy.

 Primi: First course, usually carb-filled dishes such as pasta or pizza

-Secondi: Second course, usually consists of meat or fish
+Secondi: Second course, usually consists of meat, fish or poultry

 Bufala: Buffalo mozzarella

 Rucola: If you type this into your translator, it will come up with the term “rocket lettuce.”
-If you’re like me and had no idea what that meant, Rucola just means arugula.
+Rucola just means arugula.

 Vino: Wine, either Bianchi (white) or Rossi (red)